r-grandorder/tri-hermes/en/pages/Remnants/shimosa.md

 **Danzo:**

-Not only that, you suffered a terrible injury when you shielded that young {(M) man /(F) woman} from a surprise attack.
+Not only that, you suffered a terrible injury when you shielded that young [♂ man /♀ woman] from a surprise attack.

 **Danzo:**